sachieko/sachieko/README.md

-- 👋 Hi, I’m @sachieko
+👋 Hi, I’m @sachieko
 - 👀 I’m interested in data science and web development.
 If you'd like to collaborate on a project, feel free to reach out!
-- 🦜 I’m a full stack web developer with experience using Javascript, Ruby on Rails, React, and Typescript!
+- 🦜 I’m a web developer with experience using Typescript, Javascript, Ruby on Rails, React, and Python!
 - 💞️ I’m looking to collaborate or work on Open Source projects!

 - I am currently spending time working on my L5R SRD project, which is in my [lo5r-app repo](https://github.com/sachieko/lo5r-app)!